Vasi012/ELITE-Luxury-Cars/README.md

 The gallery page will provide the user with pictures of *ELITE | Luxury Cars* stock available.

-These pictures include pictures taken from different angles to surprise the right side of the car.
+The pictures found in the gallery page have been professionaly taken and proccessed by our marketing team in order for the customers to visualise the bigger picture of their dream car.

-The gallery will be fully responsive on all the devices.
+The gallery can bee accessed from any size devices, beeing fully responsive to them.

-***Existing Features***
+**Existing Features**

 1. Responsive Design